A Scalable Multi-LLM Collaboration System with Retrieval-based Selection and Exploration-Exploitation-Driven Enhancement

 \section{Abstract}

-This paper aims to demonstrate the potential and strengthes of open-source collectives.
-It leads to a promising question: Can we harness multiple open-source LLMs to match or even beat the closed-source LLMs?
-To answer this, we propose SMACS, a scalable multi-agent collaboration system (MACS) framework with high performance.
-Specifically, for continuous integration of new LLMs and generalization to diverse questions, we first propose a Retrieval-based Prior Selection (RPS), which assigns a proxy performance score to each LLM to select the Top-k LLMs at the instance level for any given question.
-Then, we propose an Exploration–Exploitation-Driven Posterior Enhancement (EPE), encouraging the generation of diverse responses through prior dropping and selecting the high-quality response via a hybrid posterior score.
-Experiments on eight mainstream benchmarks validate the effectiveness of our SMACS: by integrating fifteen open-source LLMs, SMACS outperforms leading closed-source LLMs in 2025, e.g., Claude-3.7-Sonnet (\textbf{+12.73\%}), GPT-4.1(\textbf{+5.36\%}) and GPT-o3-mini(\textbf{+5.28\%}) across multiple tasks.
-Remarkably, it even exceeds the average of best results of different datasets from both open-source LLMs (\textbf{+2.86\%}) and closed-source LLMs (\textbf{+2.04\%}), pushing the upper bound of intelligence.
-Code will be released at https://github.com/magent4aci/SMACS.
+Existing multi-LLM collaboration systems often encounter scalability challenges when integrating new LLMs and tasks, leading to suboptimal performance.
+To address this, we propose SMCS, a Scalable Multi-LLM Collaboration System designed to effectively coordinate multiple open-source LLMs.
+The system consists of two core components: a Retrieval-based Prior Selection (RPS) module, which dynamically selects the most suitable LLMs for each input, and an Exploration–Exploitation-Driven Posterior Enhancement (EPE) module, which fosters response diversity and selects high-quality outputs through a hybrid scoring mechanism.
+Experiments on eight mainstream benchmarks validate the effectiveness of our system: by integrating fifteen open-source LLMs, SMCS outperforms prevailing closed-source LLMs, e.g., \textit{GPT-4.1}(\textbf{+5.36\%}) and \textit{GPT-o3-mini}(\textbf{+5.28\%}) across multiple tasks.
+Remarkably, it even exceeds the average of best results on different datasets with open-source LLMs (\textbf{+2.86\%}), significantly advancing the empirical performance frontier of open-source collaboration.
+The code is released at \url{https://github.com/magent4aci/SMCS}.